The Magnetic Generator That Stumped MIT

 Meet Thane Heins

-The device was built by a man named Thane Heins, who’s in his fifties now, a Canadian who has been working on his pet project since 1985.
-He’s not a formally trained scientist, and is the first to admit that he does not understand the physics behind the device he created.
-That’s actually why he wanted to show it to someone from MIT or some other well-respected research facility so he could get a better understanding of what was happening when he turned the device on.
+The device was built by Thane Heins, a Canadian in his fifties who has been working on his pet project since 1985.
+He’s not a formally trained scientist and is the first to admit that he does not understand the physics behind the device he created.
+That’s why he wanted to show it to someone from MIT or some other well-respected research facility so he could better understand what was happening when he turned the device on.

-The professor he approached was Markus Zahn, who is an expert in electromagnetic systems.
-He was expecting that Zhan would be able to quickly and easily explain what was going on, but as it turned out, both men were surprised when he couldn’t.
-Not wanting to be dismissed out of hand, Heins was very careful not to use the term “perpetual motion” when explaining his device, but as it turns out, that was exactly what was demonstrated.
+The professor he approached was Markus Zahn, an expert in electromagnetic systems.
+He expected that Zhan would be able to quickly and easily explain what was going on, but both men were surprised when he couldn’t.
+Not wanting to be dismissed out of hand, Heins was very careful not to use the term “perpetual motion” when explaining his device, but as it turned out, that was exactly what was demonstrated.

 How The Heins Motor Works

-Heins’ design is a lesson in simplicity.
+Heins’ design is a marvel of simplicity.
 It’s an electric motor ringed ‘round with magnets.
 The expectation was that the magnets ringing the edges of the motor would create a “Back EMF Field” that would act as a brake on the motor and eventually slow it to a stop.
 What happened instead was exactly the opposite.
-The Back EMF field acted as a boost to the motor’s performance and created a positive feedback loop, causing the motor to spin faster.
+The Back EMF field boosted the motor’s performance and created a positive feedback loop, causing the motor to spin faster.
 As the motor spun faster, it strengthened the Back EMF field, which caused the motor to spin faster still.
-This process continued until the magnets literally flew off of their mountings and the men had to duck for cover.
+This process continued until the magnets flew off their mountings, and the men had to duck for cover.

 About the Author